gvwilson/10-safety/README.md

 -   **Social engineering** is far more common than hacking
     -   E.g., trick someone into giving you their password so you don't have to break in digitally

-## Rule 3: You have to put on your own hard hat.
+## Rule 3: Put on your own hard hat.

 -   Can't rely on companies to protect us
     -   As recently as ten years ago we could blame the lack of legal liability for data breaches on the law being slow to catch up